abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

  -wholename pattern
         See -path.
 This alternative is less portable than -path.
  -writable
         Matches  files which are writable.
-This takes into account access con‐ trol lists  and  other  permissions  artefacts  which  the  -perm  test ignores.
-This test makes use of the access(2) system call, and so can be fooled by NFS servers which  do  UID  mapping  (or  root-squashing), since  many  systems  implement access(2) in the client's kernel and so cannot make use of the UID mapping information held on the server.
+This takes into account access control lists  and  other  permissions  artefacts  which  the  -perm  test
+        ignores.
+This test makes use of the access(2) system call, and so can be fooled by NFS servers which  do  UID  mapping.
  -xtype c
         The same as -type unless the file is a  symbolic  link.
 For  symbolic
         links: if the -H or -P option was specified, true if the file is a link to a file of type c; if the -L option has been given, true if c is `l'.
         In  other words, for symbolic links, -xtype checks the type of the file that -type does not check.
  -context pattern
         (SELinux only) Security context of the file matches glob pattern.